indykite/terraform-provider-indykite/docs/resources/ingest_pipeline.md

 - `app_agent_token` (String, Sensitive) Application agent token is used to identify the application space in IndyKite APIs.
 - `location` (String) identifier of Location, where to create resource
 - `name` (String) Unique client assigned immutable identifier.
 Can not be updated without creating a new resource.
 - `operations` (List of String) List of operations which will be allowed to be used in the ingest pipeline.
+Valid values are:
+  - "OPERATION_UPSERT_NODE"
+  - "OPERATION_UPSERT_RELATIONSHIP"
+  - "OPERATION_DELETE_NODE"
+  - "OPERATION_DELETE_RELATIONSHIP"
+  - "OPERATION_DELETE_NODE_PROPERTY"
+  - "OPERATION_DELETE_RELATIONSHIP_PROPERTY"
 - `sources` (List of String) List of sources to be used in the ingest pipeline.

 ### Optional